openhwgroup/cva6/docs/03_cv32a6_design/source/cv32a6_isa.rst

     **Pseudocode**: if (x[rs1] >=u x[rs2]) pc += sext({imm[12:1], 1’b0}) else pc += 4

-    **Exception raised**: No instruction fetch misaligned exception is generated for a conditional branch that is not taken.
+    **Exception raised**: no instruction fetch misaligned exception is generated for a conditional branch that is not taken.

 Load and Store Instructions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - **LB**: Load Byte

-    **Format**: lb rd, rs1, imm[11:0]
+    **Format**: lb rd, imm(rs1)

-    **Description**: loads a 8-bit value from memory, then sign-extends to 32-bit before storing in rd (rd is calculated using signed arithmetic).
-The effective address is obtained by adding register rs1 to the sign-extended 12-bit offset.
+    **Description**: loads a 8-bit value from memory, then sign-extends to 32-bit before storing in rd (rd is calculated using signed arithmetic), the effective address is obtained by adding register rs1 to the sign-extended 12-bit offset.

     **Pseudocode**: x[rd] = sext(M[x[rs1] + sext(imm[11:0])][7:0])

     **Invalid values**: NONE

-    **Exception raised**: Loads with a destination of x0 must still raise any exceptions.
+    **Exception raised**: loads with a destination of x0 must still raise any exceptions and action any other side effects even though the load value is discarded.

 - **LH**: Load Halfword

-    **Format**: lh rd, rs1, imm[11:0]
+    **Format**: lh rd, imm(rs1)

-    **Description**: loads a 16-bit value from memory, then sign-extends to 32-bit before storing in rd (rd is calculated using signed arithmetic).
-The effective address is obtained by adding register rs1 to the sign-extended 12-bit offset.
+    **Description**: loads a 16-bit value from memory, then sign-extends to 32-bit before storing in rd (rd is calculated using signed arithmetic), the effective address is obtained by adding register rs1 to the sign-extended 12-bit offset.

     **Pseudocode**: x[rd] = sext(M[x[rs1] + sext(imm[11:0])][15:0])

     **Invalid values**: NONE

-    **Exception raised**: Loads with a destination of x0 must still raise any exceptions, also an exception if the memory address isn't aligned (2-byte boundary).
+    **Exception raised**: loads with a destination of x0 must still raise any exceptions and action any other side effects even though the load value is discarded, also an exception is raised if the memory address isn't aligned (2-byte boundary).

 - **LW**: Load Word

-    **Format**: lw rd, rs1, imm[11:0]
+    **Format**: lw rd, imm(rs1)

     **Description**: loads a 32-bit value from memory, then storing in rd (rd is calculated using signed arithmetic).
 The effective address is obtained by adding register rs1 to the sign-extended 12-bit offset.